 Yes weight training can do so much for you in such a positive light, but without the proper nutrition and eating habits you may never progress and see that big difference that you have been longing to see.
-So today I will discuss a few simple nutrition strategies to help get you started, and guide you in achieving your goal of losing fat and building and toning your muscles.
+Here we deal with a few simple nutrition strategies to help get you started, and guide you in achieving your goal of losing fat and building and toning your muscles.
 Remember, to change and improve your body you must be consistent with your exercising and your eating.
 You must make sure to do some sort of exercise and be active.

-I will look at things such as, how many meals to eat, what exactly to eat, how many calories to eat and the reasons behind it all.
-I like to try to keep things as simple as possible, especially with regards to nutrition, as if it’s too complicated it can really put you off.
+Aspects such as, how many meals to eat, what exactly to eat, how many calories to eat and the reasons behind it all, will be dealt with.
+You should try to keep things as simple as possible, especially with regards to nutrition, as if it’s too complicated it can really put you off.

 So where to start?